 - Areas of Opportunity

 Macroeconomic development includes the macroeconomic forces shaping India’s reality at present.
-The stage of the economy (based on per capita GDP levels) and several other macroeconomic factors like fiscal deficit, trade and GDP determine to what extent is the county able to attract foreign investment critical for fuelling its growth.
+The stage of the economy (based on per capita GDP levels) and several other macroeconomic factors like fiscal deficit, trade and GDP determine to what extent is the country able to attract foreign investment critical for fuelling its growth.
 Investment is critical not only from the point of view of setting up enterprises which provide jobs but for economic development as a whole which includes development of infrastructure, which has a multiplier effect in the economy based on improvements in efficiency thus leading to better productivity and competitiveness.